neilgd/chess-position-analysis-results/README.md

 # Output
-There are two sets of output.
+There are two sets of output:

 ## PGN
 The PGN files contain custom headers for the themes and difficulty.
 You can load them in any chess app / site.

 ## CSV
 CSV files with the positions, best move, and categories

+# Feedback
+The classification was done by humans, so is obviously subjective.
+If there are puzzles that you feel are incorrectly classified then feel free to raise an issue.